Ensemble Nostri Temporis

-Ensemble Nostri Temporis (ENT) is a Ukrainian ensemble that specializes in performing contemporary classical music and promoting the work of contemporary composers, including Ukrainian.
+Ensemble Nostri Temporis (ENT, Ensemble of Our Time) is a Ukrainian ensemble that specializes in performing contemporary classical music and promoting the work of contemporary composers, including Ukrainian.
 Ensemble Nostri Temporis also organizes art events in Ukraine dedicated to new music.

-In 2007, then still sophomores Alexey Shmurak and Maksym Kolomiets of the National Music Academy of Ukraine named after P.I.
-Tchaikovsky founded the Ensemble Nostri Temporis.
+In 2007, then still sophomores Alexey Shmurak and Maksym Kolomiets of the Ukrainian National Tchaikovsky Academy of Music founded the Ensemble Nostri Temporis.
 According to Alexey Shmurak himself: "It is an ensemble that plays modern academic music and does various multimedia projects."
 Since 2010, the director of the ensemble is Lviv composer Bohdan Sehin.

-Musicography
+Recordings

-In 2012, ENT released its first audio CD "LIVE," which includes works by five new-generation Ukrainian composers: Alexey Shmurak, Maxim Kolomiyets, Bohdan Sehin, Anna Arkushina, and Elena Serova.
+In 2012, ENT released its first audio CD LIVE which includes works by five new-generation Ukrainian composers: Alexey Shmurak, Maxim Kolomiyets, Bohdan Sehin, Anna Arkushina, and Elena Serova.
 The CD was dedicated to the fifth anniversary of Ensemble Nostri Temporis.